ShepherdDev/digital-signage/README.md

 1. Internet Explorer does not work handle the 3D transitions properly.
 2. Safari Mobile will not allow auto-play of video or audio, so only still images will work.

-### Unsupported Clients

-The following clients are known to not work.

-* iOS (iPhone and iPad).
-Audio does not work, video does not auto-play, transitions do not work.